-RateCity is Australia’s leading financial comparison website.
+RateCity is one of Australia’s leading financial comparison websites.
 We’re here to help you make smarter decisions about your personal finances and help you find the right financial products.
 We compare a range of banking products, from home loans to credit cards, personal loans and car loans, superannuation funds, savings accounts and more.

 With access to over 13,000 financial products from over 250 providers, RateCity does the leg work for you – narrowing down thousands of potential options to find products that suit your lifestyle and rates to suit your budget.

 RateCity’s sophisticated search tools mean you don’t have to visit hundreds of different websites to find the best deals.
 We show you side-by-side comparisons so you can see how a range of products stack up.

 In short, we take the hassle out of finding the right financial products – saving you time and money.

 At RateCity, we’ve got a team of data specialists working behind the scenes to display the most up to date and comprehensive data on the market.
 The team manages over 13,000 products on a daily basis using information from a range of different sources including trusted third party data providers and direct from financial institutions.

 Our data is updated hourly when new information comes in.
 We work closely with financial institutions and other third parties to get the most accurate information on to our site as quickly as possible – sometimes before the institutions update their own websites.